erikhayry/tag-cloud/README.md

 ## Run

+ * `key=YOUR_API_KEY npm start` - Runs the app on http://localhost:8080/.
+Get YOUR_API_KEY from [the Guardian openplatform api](https://bonobo.capi.gutools.co.uk/register/developer)
- * `key={YOUR_API_KEY} npm start` - Runs the app on http://localhost:8080/.
-If no key is set the default key 'test' will be used.
+ * `npm start` - Runs the app on http://localhost:8080/ with the default key test
  * `npm test` - Test the app
- * `npm build` - TODO - add build step and minimize and uglify code
+ * `npm build` - NOT IMPLEMENTED - would add build step and minimize and uglify code